miroslavpejic85/mirotalk-docs/docs/index.md

 ## Custom integration

-Let's refine and organize the steps for integrating MiroTalk into existing platforms like `Perfex, PlayTube, Sngine, Wowonder`, or other web applications in a more polished manner:
+`Initial Setup:` Let's refine and organize the steps for integrating MiroTalk into existing platforms like `Perfex, PlayTube, Sngine, Wowonder`, or other web applications in a more polished manner.

-### Initial Setup:

-1. `Define Integration Point:`
-   In your existing application, identify where you want to integrate the video conferencing feature.
+`Define Integration Point:` In your existing application, identify where you want to integrate the video conferencing feature.
 This could be within a specific module or page.

-2. `HTML Button:`
+#### HTML Button:

 Create a button element in the HTML of your chosen page to serve as the trigger for starting a video conference session.

 ```html
 <button id="startConferenceButton">Start Video Conference></button>